mukulaggy/doc/doc.md

 You can **double-click** any row in the feature table to automatically navigate to the corresponding location in the pipeline scan.

-#### 📌 Functionality:

-- Helps quickly correlate feature data with its visual representation in the scan.

 📷 *Screenshot – Double Click to Navigate*
 ![Screenshot (21)](https://github.com/user-attachments/assets/ba81fc4c-9019-45ce-9f6d-523502f83810)